 Grizzly Bear Sounds for your electronic mp3 caller.
 Use for learning bear sounds, hunting for bear or scaring off the neighbor kids.

 The grizzly bear refers to all subspecies of the brown bear living in North-America.
 These large animals are apex predators in their habitats thanks to their massive size and strength.
-Male grizzly bear are larger than females.
+The male grizzly bear is larger than females.
 On average males weight anywhere between 200 and 400 kg, but exceptionally large males can reach almost 700 kg and stand up to 3 meters tall on their back feet.
 Grizzlies have big and powerful claws, and the strength of their bite is such that it could crush a bowling ball.
 Although they belong to the Carnivora order, the diet of these animals is largely omnivorous.
-They are voracious eaters, and their well-varied menu includes fruits, insects, honey, nuts, fresh grass, roots, larvae, all sorts of fish and mammals, birds, etc,.
-They are even known to prey on the American black bear which is the continent’s smallest species of bear.
+They are voracious eaters, and their well-varied menu includes fruits, insects, honey, nuts, fresh grass, roots, larvae, all sorts of fish and mammals, birds, etc. They are even known to prey on the American black bear which is the continent’s smallest species of bear

-Grizzlies are generally depicted in popular culture as being impulsively aggressive towards humans, but reality is that these animals generally avoid contact with us preferring to carry on their peaceful lives.
+Grizzlies are generally depicted in popular culture as being impulsively aggressive towards humans, but the reality is that these animals generally avoid contact with us preferring to carry on their peaceful lives.
 Females are known to be highly protective of their offspring and may engage in aggressive behavior if danger is perceived.
-But grizzly bear always forewarn others about their intentions.
-They do this through a combination of body language, odor and sound.
+But grizzly bear always forewarns others about their intentions.
+They do this through a combination of body language, odor, and sound.

 Non-voiced sounds are varied, but have overlapping meanings and purposes: